revin/markdown-it-expand-tabs/README.md

 ```

 The default behavior is to convert leading tabs into two spaces each.
 You can choose
-an alternate tab with thusly:
+an alternate tab width thusly:

 ```js
 var parser = md().use(expandTabs, {tabWidth: 4});